Criminal sentencing of Indigenous peoples in Canada: Indigenous overincarceration and Canadian criminal sentencing

 Specific focus on Indigenous criminal sentencing is seen as response to the problem of Indigenous over-incarceration.
 The issue was first documented in 1967, in a report by the Canadian Corrections Association titled "Indians and the Law."
 However, the number of incarcerated Indigenous individuals has been increasing since the Second World War.

 The proportion of Indigenous individuals in custody across Canada has continued to grow.
-In 2020, the number of proportion of indigenous individuals in federal penetentiaries reached a historic high of 30%.
+In 2020, the number of proportion of indigenous individuals in federal penitentiaries reached a historic high of 30%.

 In 2017/2018, Indigenous youth made up 48% of incarcerated youth individuals in Canada, while representing about 8% of the Canadian youth population.

 Indigenous females represent approximately 4% of the female population in Canada, but make up 42% of the female federal inmate population.

 Two prairie provinces, Manitoba and Saskatchewan, suffer from the highest rates of adult Indigenous overrepresentation.
 In Manitoba in 2017/2018, Indigenous adults made up 75% of admissions to custody, while representing 15% of the adult population in the province.
 In Saskatchewan, Indigenous adults made up 74% of admissions to custody, while representing 14% of the adult population in the province.

 s.718.2(e) of the Criminal Code

-s.718.2(e) of the Criminal Code instructs the court to consider "all available sanctions other than imprisonment that are reasonable in the cicrumstances should be considered for all offenders, with particular attention to the circumstances of aboriginal offenders."
+s.718.2(e) of the Criminal Code instructs the court to consider "all available sanctions other than imprisonment that are reasonable in the cicrumstances ... for all offenders, with particular attention to the circumstances of aboriginal offenders."

 s.718.2(e) was introduced through Bill C-41 as part of the 1996 Canadian Sentencing Reforms.